dariarodionova/Unity-UI-best-practices-/Unity UI best practices.md

 ![Alt](canvas_scaler.png)

-2. **Adjust Match appropriately.** Depending on the prevailing shape of the content on a certain canvas.
+2. **Adjust Match appropriately.** If target platform has many possible resolutions, it is important to make sure that UI scales correctly.
+Depending on the prevailing shape of the content on a certain canvas, adjust the Match to be .
 If this canvas will have elements that
 Here is an example how different Match setting effect a **centered 1000*800 rectangle**:

 ![Alt](match_example.png)